 Pre-requisite: Graduated from AAP's 3-Year Certificate Program in Anthroposophic Psychology or equivalent from an Anthroposophic Psychotherapy training recognized by IFAPA (International Federation of Anthroposophic Psychotherapy Associations).

-The Association for Anthroposophic Psychology is now offering a certification program in Anthroposophic Psychotherapy beginning in 2023.
-The program is designed for licensed clinicians1 who have already completed AAP's three-year foundation studies in anthroposophic psychology.
+The Association for Anthroposophic Psychology is now offering a certification program in Anthroposophic Psychotherapy.
+The program is designed for licensed clinicians who have already completed AAP's three-year foundation studies in anthroposophic psychology or who are currently enrolled in this or a similar IFAPA-approved program.
 One of our goals is to build a community of clinicians working out of anthroposophic psychology.
 Together, we can discover how to apply an anthroposophic understanding of the human being in the psychotherapeutic encounter.

 We will collaboratively explore the spiritual dimension of client and therapist by considering questions such as: How can we help our clients better connect with the various levels of their “I”?
 How can we as therapists maintain awareness of past, present and future while also recognizing the client’s biographical experience within the timespan of their current life?
 How can we ethically explore questions of moon and sun karma?
 How can we support our clients in their intra-, inter- and transpersonal relationships?
 How do attachment, intersubjectivity and subpersonalities inform our work?
 How can we develop therapeutic intuition regarding the most helpful interventions for a particular client at a particular moment in time?